 *Really, any babyfood pouch that contains pumpkin or sweet potato will work fine.

-- Combine apple cider and coconut sugar in a large saucepan.
+- Combine all ingredients (except orange zest) in a large saucepan over medium high heat.
 Bring to a boil, stirring frequently.

-- Stir in cranberries, peeled diced apple, ginger, and cinnamon.
-Reduce heat and simmer for 30 minutes.
+- Reduce heat and simmer for 20 minutes.

 - Once sauce is thickened, remove from heat and cool.